AdobeDocs/dynamic-media-classic.en/help/using/checking-job-files.md

 ### Create a custom upload or publish job time interval {#creating-a-custom-upload-or-publish-job-time-interval}

-To create a custom time interval for an upload (via FTP) or a publish job, on the Upload or Publish page, go to **[!UICONTROL Repeat]** > **[!UICONTROL Custom]**.
+To create a custom time interval for an upload (by way of FTP) or a publish job, on the Upload or Publish page, go to **[!UICONTROL Repeat]** > **[!UICONTROL Custom]**.
 Then enter numbers and wildcards in the Rule box describing a time interval for the upload or publish jobs to recur.

 The syntax for describing custom upload and publish time intervals in the Rule box is: